Dependent measures in independent theories: Introduction

-{\bf Theorem\footnote{In this article, when we refer to the Hrushovski-Pillay-Simon theorem, we mean this theorem.}:} (Assuming $NIP$) Let $\mu$ be a global Keisler measure which is invariant over a small set.
-The following are equivalent: (i) $\mu$ is both definable over and finitely satisfiable in a small model. (ii) $\mu$ commutes with itself: $\mu_x\otimes\mu_y=\mu_y\otimes\mu_x$. (iii) $\mu$ is finitely approximated. (iv) $\mu$ is $fim$.
+The aim of this paper is to introduce and study a concept that we call dependent measure, which has deep roots in measure theory and the concept of $\mu$-stability within it.
+We will show that some of the results from \cite{HPS}, which were obtained under the assumption of $NIP$, hold for dependent measures in any arbitrary theory.
+Among these results, we can mention the symmetry property of the Morley products of a measure and its approximation by average of types.

-It is known \cite {CGH} that, without assuming $NIP$, (iv) is strictly stronger than (iii), and (iii) is strictly stronger than (i), and (ii) need not have any special properties.\footnote{See \cite {CGH} Propositions~~8.12, 7.1, and Example~5.3, respectively.} This highlights the fact that to generalize the Hrushovski-Pillay-Simon theorem (to arbitrary theories) requires {\em a weakened version} of the $NIP$.
+It is worth noting that some of the arguments presented in this article are inherently similar to \cite{HPS}, although the key notion `dependent measure' allows us to use facts in measure theory and make a connection between them and model theory. {\em Surprisingly, in this case, model theory and measure theory have organic relationships, and the results of one domain corresponds to the results of another domain.} We believe that the new notion of dependent measure is valuable in itself and this approach can have more applications in future work.

-This paper aims to generalize this theorem to arbitrary theories.
-Indeed, we introduce the notion {\em dependent measure} and prove that, in any theory, every dependent measure for which (i) above holds is symmetric, i.e. (ii) holds.
-Then we show that, assuming a {\em local} version of $NIP$, for any symmetric measure the conditions (i)---(iv) are equivalent.
-We will show that the notion `dependent measure' and the local version of $NIP$ mentioned above are much weaker than $NIP$, in several ways.
-We will argue that, from several perspectives, these conditions are the minimum assumptions that lead to these results.
-It is worth noting that some of the arguments presented in this article are inherently similar to \cite{HPS}, although the key notion `dependent measure' allows us to use the facts in measure theory and make a connection between them and model theory. {\em Surprisingly, in this case, model theory and measure theory have organic relationships, and the results of one domain corresponds to the results of another domain.} We believe that the new notion is valuable in itself and this approach can have more applications in future work.
+The relationship between $NIP$ and analysis/topology was examined and highlighted in papers \cite{Simon-Rosenthal}, \cite{Iba14}, and \cite{K-amenable}.
+In \cite{Simon-Rosenthal}, the historical roots of this connection in analysis are presented, and some results of this analytical development have also been proven for $NIP$ formulas.
+The difference between the approach and results presented in the current paper and those in Simon’s paper lies in the fact that here we study only a single measure and do not assume the $NIP$ for the formula(s).
+In fact, if every measure possesses the dependence property (as defined in the present paper), we would arrive precisely at the results of Simon’s paper.
+This distinction makes the results of the current paper more measure-theoretic in nature, in contrast to Simon’s, which are topological.
+This intrinsic similarity between Simon’s results and the findings of the present work becomes apparent in Fact~\ref{closure} below.